 Cheating: attempting to give or use materials, information, notes, study aids, or other devices not authorized by the course instructor.
 Examples of cheating include copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination; taking an examination or test for another student; using books, notes, or other devices, such as calculators, during a quiz or test, unless authorized by the instructor; acquiring or distributing without authorization copies of tests or examinations before the scheduled exercise; and copying reports, laboratory work, or computer programs or files from other students.

 Plagiarism: presenting the work of another as one's own.
 Examples of plagiarism include submitting as one's own work that of another student, a ghostwriter, or a commercial writing service; directly quoting from a source without acknowledgment; paraphrasing or summarizing another's work without acknowledging the source; using facts, figures, graphs, charts, or other information without acknowledging the source.
 Plagiarism may be verbal or written and may include computer programs and files, research designs, distinctive figures of speech, ideas and images or any other

 information that belongs to another person and is not acknowledged as such.

 Falsification: inventing or unauthorized altering of any information or citation in an academic work.
 Examples of falsification include inventing or counterfeiting data or research procedures; falsely citing a source of information; altering the record of, or reporting false information about, practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for absence or tardiness; altering a returned examination paper to obtain a better grade.

 The process for addressing academic misconduct includes an informal and formal resolution.
-Additionally, it is important that incidents of academic misconduct are reported to the Dean of Student's Office to ensure that any repeated misconduct is addressed through the student conduct process.
+Additionally, it is important that incidents of academic misconduct are reported to the Center for Student Rights and Responsibilities to ensure that any repeated misconduct is addressed through the student conduct process.